MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 ---

-# Install the AKS engine on Windows in Azure Stack Hub
+# Install the AKS Engine on Windows in Azure Stack Hub

-You can use a Windows machine in your Azure Stack Hub to host the AKS engine in order to deploy and manage a Kubernetes cluster.
+You can use a Windows machine in your Azure Stack Hub to host the AKS Engine in order to deploy and manage a Kubernetes cluster.
 In this article, we look at preparing the client VM to manage your cluster for both connected and disconnected Azure Stack Hub instances, check the install, and setting up the client VM on the ASDK.

 ## Prepare the client VM

-The AKS engine is a command-line tool used to deploy and manage your Kubernetes cluster.
+The AKS Engine is a command-line tool used to deploy and manage your Kubernetes cluster.
 You can run the engine on a machine in your Azure Stack Hub.
-From this machine, you will execute the AKS engine to deploy the IaaS resources and software needed to run your cluster.
+From this machine, you will execute the AKS Engine to deploy the IaaS resources and software needed to run your cluster.
 You can then use the machine running the engine to perform management tasks on your cluster.

 When choosing your client machine, consider: